-Generate a Code 128 symbol using subset A, B, or C as appropriate to produce the shortest possible bar code from the given data, using the start-character algorithm that was published in the original (1986) edition of the Code 128 Symbology Specification.
+Generate a Code 128 symbol with subset A, B, or C to produce the shortest possible bar code from the specified data, by using the start-character algorithm that was published in the original (1986) edition of the Code 128 Symbology Specification.
 The Code 128 code page (CPGID = 1303, GCSGID = 1454) is used to interpret the bar code symbol data.
 Generate a check digit and present it with the bar code.

-- Some IPDS printers use the modifier X'03' start-character algorithm even when modifier X'02' is specified; this produces a valid UCC/EAN 128 symbol when valid UCC/EAN 128 data is provided.
-However, in general, modifier X'02' should not be used to produce UCC/EAN 128 symbols since this value causes other IPDS printers to use the original Code 128 start-symbol algorithm which will generate a Start (Code B) instead of the Start (Code C) that UCC/EAN 128 requires.
-Some bar code scanners can handle either start character for a UCC/EAN 128 symbol, but others require the Start (Code C) character. - 2.
-Printers that use the UCC/EAN 128 start-character algorithm when modifier X'02' is specified include: 4312, 4317, 4324, Infoprint 20, Infoprint 21, Infoprint 32, Infoprint 40, Infoprint 45, Infoprint 70, Infoprint 2070, Infoprint 2085, and Infoprint 2105.
+- 1. Some IPDS printers use the modifier X'03' start-character algorithm even when modifier X'02' is specified.
+This produces a valid UCC/EAN 128 symbol when valid UCC/EAN 128 data is provided.
+However, in general, modifier X'02' must not be used to produce UCC/EAN 128 symbols because this value causes other IPDS printers to use the original Code 128 start-symbol algorithm, which generates a Start (Code B) instead of the Start (Code C) that UCC/EAN 128 requires.
+Some bar code scanners can handle either start character for a UCC/EAN 128 symbol, but others require the Start (Code C) character. - These printers use the UCC/EAN 128 start-character algorithm when modifier X'02' is specified: 4312, 4317, 4324, InfoPrint 20, InfoPrint 21, InfoPrint 32, InfoPrint 40, InfoPrint 45, InfoPrint 70, InfoPrint 2070, InfoPrint 2085, and InfoPrint 2105.
 Other IPDS printers use the original start-character algorithm when modifier X'02' is specified.